bigskysoftware/htmx/www/essays/how-did-rest-come-to-mean-the-opposite-of-rest.md

 to the server in the background and process the response directly in JavaScript, opening up a whole new world of programming for the web.

-The question was: what should those requests look like.
+The question was: what should those requests look like?
 They were obviously going to be XML.
 Look, it's right there in the name.
 And this new SOAP/XML-RPC standard was out, maybe that was the right thing?

 ### Maybe REST can work for Web Services?